-The Flame Angelfish () is, without a doubt, one of the most popular dwarf angelfish for both beginner and expert saltwater aquarists alike.
-This angelfish's bold red/orange color with vertical black stripes on the body and the blue-tipped dorsal and anal fins make this fish the centerpiece of any marine aquarium.
+The Flame Angelfish (Centropyge loriculus) is, without a doubt, one of the most popular dwarf angelfish for both beginner and expert saltwater aquarists alike.
+This fish's bold red/orange color, vertical black stripes on the body, and blue-tipped dorsal and anal fins make this fish the centerpiece of any marine aquarium.

-It is interesting to note the difference in colors and markings of the Flame Angel which change with the area that they are observed.
-The Hawaiian specimens tend to be larger and have a deeper, more vibrant red color than those of the rest of the Indo-Pacific region, which are, in general, more orangish-red in color.
+It is interesting to note the difference in colors and markings of the Flame Angel which change with the zone in which they occur.

 |Origin||Indo-Pacific as far north as the Hawaiian Islands|